pantheon-systems/documentation/source/content/terminus/07-create.md

 1. Modify the `@command` line to change the name of your command.
 You can rename the source file in which the command is stored, as long as it ends in `Command.php`.

-## Create the Example Plugin using Terminus 2
+## Create the Example Plugin with Terminus 2

 This example provides the structural requirements for plugins to be recognized and loaded by Terminus.